waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Reflection Lessons (Turn 30560)
 - **Data Source Hierarchy:** When there is a conflict between my internal map data (XML) and the official `Game State Information` (e.g., the warp list), the Game State is the absolute source of truth.
 Relying on unverified data from the XML can lead to unproductive testing loops.
+- **LADDER**: A traversable warp tile.
+Activated by stepping *onto* the tile, which immediately triggers the warp.
+No additional button presses are needed.